The most famous active volcano in Costa Rica

-Because of the underground lava, you can find countless hot springs in the surrounding.
+Because of the underground lava, you can find countless hot springs in this area.
 Many hotels offer thermal baths, from free to super luxurious.
 Well-known is Tabacón Thermal Resort & Spa, with multiple natural thermal baths and spa treatments.
 Just next to this resort, you can find free natural baths in the river.
-Do keep in mind that it is the “wastewater” that flows from the hot springs of Tabacón.
+Do keep in mind that it is the wastewater that flows from the hot springs of Tabacón.

 In the town of La Fortuna, officially La Fortuna de San Carlos, you will find numerous restaurants as well as tour operators for the various excursions that you can do.
 It is a good starting point for many tours as you can get well informed and compare different tours easily.

 The Bogarin Trail is a private reserve where the local community tries to restore rainforest.
 It is home to wildlife species like sloths, toucans and the famous red-eyed frog.
 Especially sloths can be spotted here frequently and from up close.
 I also saw poison dart frogs along the walkway and numerous birds upon entering who were eating plane trees and other fruit.